irfanhakim-as/linux-wiki/topics/gpg.md

 ### Steps

+1. [Create a GPG key](#generate-gpg-key) if you have not already.

-1. List our GPG keys:
+2. List our GPG keys:

     ```sh
     gpg --list-secret-keys --keyid-format long
     ```

-2. From this output, locate our GPG key and take note of the value of the second column from the row that has `sec` in the first column:
+3. From this output, locate our GPG key and take note of the value of the second column from the row that has `sec` in the first column:

     ```
     sec   ed25519/1H89FHO4MGAJTJ9Z
     ```

-3. Copy the value trailing the `/` (i.e. `1H89FHO4MGAJTJ9Z`), and get our GPG public key using the following command:
+4. Copy the value trailing the `/` (i.e. `1H89FHO4MGAJTJ9Z`), and get our GPG public key using the following command:

     ```sh
     gpg --armor --export 1H89FHO4MGAJTJ9Z
     ```

-4. The GPG public key we require looks something like this:
+5. The GPG public key we require looks something like this:

     ```
     -----BEGIN PGP PUBLIC KEY BLOCK-----